peterhhchan/emacs-config/README.md

-# intro #

 A setup for Clojure and some very basic Python work.
 I recently added `straight.el` to help manage my packages.

-The following section is copy-pasta from https://github.com/flyingmachine/emacs-for-clojure
+The following sections are copy-pasta from https://github.com/flyingmachine/emacs-for-clojure

 # this is a Clojure-friendly emacs config